September 17, 2025

 Understanding your family history will help you know if you’re at risk for certain ovarian and uterine cancers.

-Most gynecological cancers are sporadic, meaning they aren’t hereditary or passed down and there’s no clear reason as to why they develop.
-But some gynecological cancers do result from an inherited gene mutation.
-Knowing your family’s medical history can help you and your doctor assess your risk for common hereditary gynecologic cancers.
+Most gynecologic cancers are sporadic, meaning they aren’t hereditary or passed down and there’s no clear reason for why they develop.
+But some cancers of the female reproductive system (gynecological cancers) do result from a gene mutation that is passed down from a parent to child.

-“The main gynecological cancers that have a hereditary component are ovarian and uterine cancers,” explained Courtney Penn, M.D., a gynecological oncologist with Vanderbilt-Ingram Cancer Center.
-“And the ovarian cancer category also includes cancers of the fallopian tubes and the peritoneum.”
+“The main gynecological cancers that have a hereditary component are ovarian and uterine cancers,” said Dr. Courtney Penn, a gynecologic oncologist with Vanderbilt-Ingram Cancer Center.
+“The ovarian cancer category also includes cancers of the fallopian tubes and the peritoneum.”

-Most cervical cancers, Penn said, are caused by human papillomavirus.
-Vulva and vaginal cancers are also often caused by HPV or diseases that cause chronic inflammation, like lichen sclerosus, rather than an inherited gene mutation.
+Most cervical cancers, Penn said, are caused by human papillomavirus (HPV).
+Vulvar and vaginal cancers are also often caused by HPV or diseases that cause chronic inflammation, rather than an inherited gene mutation.

 Is ovarian cancer hereditary?